Hong Kong's former development secretary charged with fraud

 Leung, who took over as leader on July 1, has made affordable housing a priority in a city where many residents need to work their whole life to pay off a mortgage on a small home.

-The most prominent of a recent spate of scandals involving top government officials concerns former chief secretary Rafael Hui, who was charged in mid-July for allegedly accepting payments and unsecured loans totalling about HK$34 million from Thomas and Raymond Kwok, the billionaire co-chairmen of Sun Hung Kai Properties.
+The most prominent of a recent spate of scandals involving top government officials concerns former chief secretary Rafael Hui, who was charged in mid-July for allegedly accepting payments and unsecured loans totalling about HK$34 million from Thomas and Raymond Kwok, the billionaire co-chairmen of Sun Hung Kai Properties (0016.HK).

 That case confirmed what many have long suspected were cosy relations between business tycoons and government officials, triggering a wave of public condemnation.